coder/docs/workspaces/workspace-templates/index.md

 ---
-title: "Workspaces as code"
+title: "Workspace templates"
 description: "Learn how to describe workspace configuration as code."
 state: alpha
 ---

-Workspaces as code (WAC) brings the _infrastructure as code_ paradigm to Coder workspaces.
-WAC allows you to define and create new workspaces using **workspace templates**.
+Workspace templates brings the _infrastructure as code_ paradigm to Coder workspaces.
+Templates allow you to define and create new workspaces using YAML.

 [Workspace templates](./templates.md) are declarative YAML files that describe how to configure workspaces and their supporting infrastructure.
 Coder supports